porludom/text-detoxification/README.md

 When running t5_use.py, you should specify the following arguments:

 The input string.
-What to detoxificate, like "Holly shit, it was a mistake" \
+What to detoxificate, like "Holy shit, it was a mistake" \
 --model_path.
 The path to model.
 By default it is "./../../models/modelka", the pretrained model by me \
 --tokenizer_path.
 The path to tokenizer.
-By default it is "./../../models/tokenizer", the official tokenizer for t5-small
+By default it is "./../../models/tokenizer", the official tokenizer for t5-small\
+__Example__: py t5_use.py "Fuck, sorry for my mistake" "./../../models/modelka" "./../../models/tokenizer"

 ### The structure of repository
 - __data__ folder contains all the data used.